C4T-BuT-S4D/stay-home-ctf-2022/sploits/modelrna/README.md

 Exploitation:

-To do the exploitation you will need to create ML model that will read the contents of the /app/config.env file which have a JWT secret key.
+To do the exploitation you will need to create ML model that will read the contents of the /app/config.env file which has a JWT secret key used to sign user-requests.

 You should build the model that will not fail with the data provided from service (5 values).